1.2 Antispasmodics and other drugs altering gut motility

 Peppermint oil (e/c capsules) has a direct relaxant effect and may be useful for relief of abdominal colic and distension.
 It may cause heartburn.
 The capsules should be swallowed whole as peppermint oil can cause irritation of the mouth or oesophagus.
 Peppermint oil capsules are more expensive than mebeverine tablets.

 Alverine (capsules) may be used as an alternative to other drugs.

 Hyoscine butylbromide (injection) is useful during endoscopy and radiology procedures, and as a safe short-acting antispasmodic for abdominal pain.

 Peppermint water [unlicensed] may be used to relieve wind pain after abdominal surgery.

 - All antispasmodics should be avoided in paralytic ileus.

 - Absorption of other drugs may be affected by altering gut transit time.

-Domperidone (tablets, suspension, suppositories) and metoclopramide (tablets, oral solution) are both dopamine antagonists which stimulate gastric emptying and reduce small intestinal transit time, and enhance the strength of oesophageal sphincter contraction.
-Domperidone is less likely than metoclopramide to cause central effects such as sedation and dystonic reactions, and has thus replaced it as the drug of choice.
+Domperidone (tablets, suspension, suppositories) is a dopamine antagonist which stimulates gastric emptying and reduces small intestinal transit time, and enhances the strength of oesophageal sphincter contraction.
 A course of treatment with domperidone should not exceed 12 weeks.

 PRESCRIBING POINTS FOR MOTILITY STIMULANTS

-- These agents may be used in the treatment of oesophageal reflux and gastric stasis, and in the long-term management of non-ulcer dyspepsia, although domperidone should not be used longer than 12 weeks.
+- Domperidone may be used in the treatment of oesophageal reflux and gastric stasis, and in the long-term management of non-ulcer dyspepsia, although domperidone should not be used longer than 12 weeks.